EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 ### Eldyr - Ancient

-Static increase: Intelligence
-Free increase: any one (1) of: Agility, Willpower
+Available stat boosts: select any two (2) out of Intelligence, Agility, and Willpower.
 Mobility: 6
 Vitality: 2 + STR (min 1)
 Passive: They gain 1 additional spell slot for each level of available spells up to and including 6th level slots.

 ### Eldyr - Half

-Static increase: Agility
-Free increase: any two (2) of: Strength, Intelligence, Wisdom, Constitution, Willpower
+Available stat boosts: you gain Agility boost and select any one (1) out of Strength, Intelligence, Wisdom, Constitution, and Willpower.
 Mobility: 6
 Vitality: 2 + STR (min 1)
 Passive: None.

 ### Eldyr - Dew

-Static increase: Wisdom
-Free increase: any one (1) of: Agility, Constitution
+Available stat boosts: select any two (2) out of Wisdom, Agility, and Constitution
 Mobility: 7
 Vitality: 2 + STR (min 1)
 Passive: They gain proficiency in 2d6 ranged weapons.